 Researcher and writer Gillie Bolton suggests simply writing for six minutes (Pollard, 2002).
 Don’t pay attention to grammar, spelling, style, syntax, or fixing typos – just write.
 Once you have “dumped,” you can focus on a theme.
 The theme should be something concrete, like something from your childhood with personal value.

-This exercise can help you ensure that your therapeutic journal entries go deeper than the more superficial diary or journal entries.
+This exercise can help you ensure that your therapeutic journal entries go deeper than superficial diary or journal entries.

-More prompts, exercises, and ideas to help you get started can be found at this link.
+More prompts, exercises, and ideas to help you get started can be found by following this link.

-In this piece, we went over writing therapy – what it is, how to do it, and how it can benefit you.
-I hope you learned something new from this piece, and I hope you will keep writing therapy in mind the next time you find yourself considering a visit to a therapist’s office.
+In this piece, we went over what writing therapy is, how to do it, and how it can benefit you and/or your clients.
+I hope you learned something new from this piece, and I hope you will keep writing therapy in mind as a potential exercise.